Encoded14/void-user-repository/README.md

 ## Overview
 A collection of template files for building packages on Void Linux.
 Includes a helper script, vay, which simplifies local package building and installation.
-If you don't wish to build the packages locally, this repository also provides prebuilt binaries in the releases.
+If you don't wish to build the packages locally, this repository also provides prebuilt binaries.

 > [!WARNING]
-> Prebuilt binaries have moved from releases to a branch based system.
+> Prebuilt binaries have moved from releases to a branch-based system.
 Check below on how to update your /etc/xbps.d/ entry.

 <hr>